WickedJester89/justynK/DevilutionX-diablo.ini-configuration-guide.md

 ### `Integer Scaling=0`
 0=disabled, 1=enabled;
 Scales the image using whole number pixel ratio.
 If `Fit to Screen` is enabled and your monitor is not a multiple of the internal resolution, the internal resolution will be expanded to commodate it.
-For example 1920x1080 would result in a x2 scaling of a 960x540 view area.
-Or alternatly 640x480 scaled 2x, resulting in 1280x960 with black boarders if `Fit to Screen` is disabled.
+For example, 1920x1080 would result in a 2x scaling of a 960x540 view area.
+Or alternatively, 640x480 scaled 2x, resulting in 1280x960 with black boarders if `Fit to Screen` is disabled.

 ### `Vertical Sync=1`
 0=disabled, 1=enabled;
 Forces waiting for Vertical Sync.
 Prevents tearing effect when drawing a frame.
-Disabeling it can help with mouse lag on some systems.
+Disabling it can help with mouse lag on some systems.

 ### `Blended Transparency=1`
 0=disabled, 1=enabled;